 Which brings us back to my old van.
 At one point it was just right.
 A good choice.
 Then time passed and for a whole host of reasons, it was no longer a good choice.
 It was actually unreliable and unsafe.
 But I hesitated to replace it.
 We often do.
 Mostly because we’re comfortable with how things are.

-That said, now we have our new car, there’s no question of ever wishing to be back with the old, broken one.
-I have looked back and said to myself: “We should have traded cars sooner.
-It would have saved us expense and grief.”
+Of course, now we have our new car, there’s no question of wishing to be back with the old, broken one.
+But I did realize one thing: “If we had traded cars sooner, it would have saved us expense and grief.”

 The right website will be like that too.